pgRouting/pgrouting/doc/topology/topology-functions.rst

 Topology - Family of Functions
 ===============================================================================

-The pgRouting's topology of a network, represented with an edge table with source and target attributes and a vertices table associated with it.
+The pgRouting's topology of a network represented with a graph in form of two
-Depending on the algorithm, you can create a topology or just reconstruct the vertices table, You can analyze the topology, We also provide a function to node an unoded network.
+tables: and edge table and a vertex table.

+Attributes associated to the tables help to indicate if the graph is directed or undirected, if an edge is one way on a directed graph, and depending on the final application needs, suitable topology(s) need to be created.

+pgRouting suplies some functions to create a routing topology and to analyze the topology.

+Additional functions to create a graph:

+* :doc:`contraction-family`

+Additional functions to analyze a graph:

+* :doc:`components-family`

 .. topology_index_start

+The following functions modify the database directly therefore the user must have special permissions given by the administrators to use them.

--  :doc:`pgr_createTopology` -  to create a topology based on the geometry.
+- :doc:`pgr_createTopology` -  create a topology based on the geometry.
--  :doc:`pgr_createVerticesTable` - to reconstruct the vertices table based on the source and target information.
+- :doc:`pgr_createVerticesTable` - reconstruct the vertices table based on
+  the source and target information.
 - :doc:`pgr_analyzeGraph`  - to analyze the edges and vertices of the edge table.
 - :doc:`pgr_analyzeOneWay` - to analyze directionality of the edges.
 - :doc:`pgr_nodeNetwork`  -to create nodes to a not noded edge table.

 .. topology_index_end

 .. rubric:: Proposed